cgat-developers/ruffus/doc/tutorials/new_tutorial/inputs.rst

 Overview
 ***********************

-    The previous chapters have been described how *Ruffus* allows the *Output* names for each job to be generated from the *Input* names via string substitution.
+    The previous chapters have been described how *Ruffus* allows the **Output** names for each job to be generated from the *Input* names via string substitution.
 This is how *Ruffus* can automatically chain multiple tasks in a pipeline together seamlessly.

-    Sometimes it is useful to be able to modify the *Input* parameters by string substitution as well.
+    Sometimes it is useful to be able to modify the **Input**  by string substitution as well.
 There are two situations where this additional flexibility is needed:

         #.
-You need to add additional prequisites or filenames to the *Input* of every single one
+You need to add additional prequisites or filenames to the **Input** of every single job
-           of your jobs
         #.
-You need to add additional *Input* file names which are some variant of the existing ones.
+You need to add additional **Input** file names which are some variant of the existing ones.

-    Again, both will be much more obviouis with some examples
+    Both will be much more obvious with some examples

 *******************************************************************************************************************